SchwarzIT/andksnackbar/README.md

 [![KIS](https://img.shields.io/badge/KIS-awesome-red.svg)](http://www.spannende-it.de)

 # andksnackbar
 is an Android library for creating highly customisable Snackbars which persist among Activity changes.
-It provides possibility of managing multiple or single Snackbar(s) at a time.

 ## Demo

 ## Features

+* Provides possibility for managing single/multiple Snackbars depending on SnackbarManager's init method.
+* Provides SnackbarView Builders with many customisable attributes.
+* You can create your own snackbar views by extending SnackbarView class and overriding its methods.

 ## Implementation